Many technical fields have some form of certifications involved, such as the NCCER certification.

-The National Center for Construction Education and Research (NCCER) was founded in 1996 to standardize training and provide industry-recognized credentials for those working in the construction, maintenance, and pipeline industries.
+NCCER is the commonly used acronym for the National Center for Construction Education and Research.
+The NCCER was founded in 1996 to standardize training and provide industry-recognized credentials for those working in the construction, maintenance, and pipeline industries.

 It offers curriculum and assessments to both entry-level and journey-level craftsmen relevant to plants, manufacturers, oil and gas companies, and others in the industrial sector who are looking to become certified.
 NCCER certification means that the holder is highly trained, knowledgeable, and qualified to do the job anywhere in the country.